 Jack White headlined Splendour in the Grass in spectacular fashion back in 2012, but there are lots of signs pointing to a triumphant return to Byron for the former White Stripe this year.
 After an extended period of time off the festival circuit, White has recently announced a series of performances at The Governor’s Ball in New York, Oshega Festival in Canada and Bonnaroo in Manchester.
 White is said to be working on the followup to his debut solo album Blunderbuss, with new music expected later this year.

 Foster The People

-Packing out a side stage at Woodfordia, were the one of the most talked about acts of Splendour 2011 and it seems likely they’ll be touring Australia in 2014.
+Packing out a side stage at Woodfordia, Foster The People were the one of the most talked about acts of Splendour 2011 and it seems likely they’ll be touring Australia in 2014.
 In fact, the band has said as much themselves.
 “We’ll be back this year,” frontman Mark Foster told FL’s Perri Cassie last week.
 And with a headline set locked in for Fuji Festival, a return to Splendour is definitely on the cards.

 The Black Keys

 The Black Keys were last on our shores for a run of headline shows in 2012 and despite initially being rumoured as a possible replacement for Blur at the Big Day Out are yet to announce their Australian return.
 The two-piece have just released new single ‘Fever’ and are set to drop their seventh album Turn Blue on May 13.
 To launch the record they have confirmed a stack of festival shows, but have nothing scheduled after their appearance in the UK on July 20.